-The results should drive the user to conclude how well the contact center performs regarding ability to process the incoming requests (Loss Ratio) and process all the attended requests (Completeness Ratio).
-These numbers are the starting point to establish an incoming service level agreement.
+The results should drive the user to conclude how well the contact center performs regarding ability to process the incoming requests .

 How the model provides for that data to be captured

 There are no additional constructs needed to run this scenario.